sp4wn-owner/Spawn/README.md

 ## Key Features:

 - Free to use
     &nbsp;&nbsp;&nbsp;&nbsp;- Because most connections are direct peer-to-peer, we avoid the need for an expensive network of servers to route data and process or store media.
-This allows us to offer this service for free.
-Should we see an overwhelming number of connections requiring third-party data routing then we may implement a paid option for this service.
+Should we see an overwhelming number of connections requiring data routing then we may implement a paid option for this service.

 - Real-time control
     &nbsp;&nbsp;&nbsp;&nbsp;- Experience ultra-low latency enabling near real-time control over the internet.